kyma-project/kyma-environment-broker/docs/contributor/03-30-trial-expiration.md

 ## Details

-Trial Cleanup CronJob triggers the trial expiration by sending a `PUT` request to `/expire/service_instance/{instanceID}` KEB API endpoint, where `instanceID` must be a trial instance ID.
+Trial Cleanup CronJob triggers the trial instance expiration by sending a `PUT` request to `/expire/service_instance/{instanceID}` KEB API endpoint, where `instanceID` must be a trial instance ID.
 The possible KEB responses are:

 | Status Code | Description                                                                                             |
 | --- |---------------------------------------------------------------------------------------------------------|